Skip to main content

 Academic Advising

-If you're a UW IELP student and want to attend college in the United States, our international student advisors can help you with all aspects of the admission process, including:
+If you're a UW IELP student and want to attend college in the United States, our international student advisers can help you with all aspects of the admission process, including:

 • Registering for and taking the TOEFL, IELTS and GRE